jhallen/joe-editor/docs/man.md

 The __^__ means that you hold down the __Control__ key while pressing the following key (the same way the __Shift__ key works for uppercase letters).
-A number of control-key sequences are duplicated on other keys, so that you don't need to press the control key: __ESC__ will work in place of __^\[__, __Del__ will work in place of __^?__, __Backspace__ will work in place of __^H__, __Tab__ will work in place of __^I__, __Return__ or __Enter__ will work in place of __^M__ and
+A number of control-key sequences are duplicated on other keys, so that you don't need to press the control key: __Esc__ will work in place of __^\[__, __Del__ will work in place of __^?__, __Backspace__ will work in place of __^H__, __Tab__ will work in place of __^I__, __Return__ or __Enter__ will work in place of __^M__ and